G12c4/Id-card-reader-ocr-llm/README.md

 # OCR+OpenAi Identity document Extractor

-This is a Python project that uses EasyOCR and OpenAI to extract specific information from an image and format it into a specific structure.
+This is a Python demo proof of concept project that uses EasyOCR and OpenAI to extract specific information from an image and format it into a specific structure.
 It follows best practices such as error handling, dataclasses, and small, well-documented functions.

 ## Installation